Ha Giang Loop In Vietnam – All You Need To Know [2023]

 MID RANGE: KIKI’S HOUSE

-Rated one of the best accommodations in Ha Giang, Kiki’s House features a restaurant and bar, terrace, and free wifi, and is close to nearby shops and attractions.
+Rated one of the best accommodations in Ha Giang, Kiki’s House features a restaurant, bar, terrace, and free wifi, and is close to nearby shops and attractions.

 They have family-sized rooms, double rooms, and dorm rooms available.
 Kiki’s House also offers motorbike rental upon request.